Symbiogenesis: Endomembrane system

 Modern eukaryotic cells use the endomembrane system to transport products and wastes in, within, and out of cells.
 The membrane of nuclear envelope and endomembrane vesicles are composed of similar membrane proteins.
 These vesicles also share similar membrane proteins with the organelle they originated from or are traveling towards.
 This suggests that what formed the nuclear membrane also formed the endomembrane system.
 Prokaryotes do not have a complex internal membrane network like eukaryotes, but they could produce extracellular vesicles from their outer membrane.
 After the early prokaryote was consumed by a proto-eukaryote, the prokaryote would have continued to produce vesicles that accumulated within the cell.
 Interaction of internal components of vesicles may have led to the endoplasmic reticulum and the Golgi apparatus, both being parts of the endomembrane system.

+Cytoplasm

+The syntrophy hypothesis, proposed by López-García and Moreira in 1998, suggested that eukaryotes arose by combining the metabolic capabilities of an archaean, a fermenting deltaproteobacterium, and a methanotrophic alphaproteobacterium which became the mitochondrion.
+In 2020, the same team updated their syntrophy proposal to cover an promethearchaeon that produced hydrogen with deltaproteobacterium that oxidised sulphur.
+A third organism, an alphaproteobacterium able to respire both aerobically and anaerobically, and to oxidise sulphur, developed into the mitochondrion; it may possibly also have been able to photosynthesise.